MontiCore/MCPython/Readme.md

 # SIPython

-## Requirements

-A `python` installation is required on the system path.
-Additionally, the python package `yapf` needs to be installed.

 ## Motivation and Basic Example
 Nowadays most businesses use software in order to improve the revenue and facilitate life.
 We see software in most of our day-to-day life, and while software is used in most things nowadays, it is not yet adapted